-n ACH transfer is an electronic funds transfer between banks that allows money to be pulled from one account to another through the Automated Clearing House network (ACH).
-According to Nerd Wallet, the ACH network handles more than 26 billion payments totaling over $61 trillion per year.
-In a society dominated by technology, it makes sense that electronic payments are becoming the most common and efficient method to exchange currency amongst entrepreneurs and small businesses – they also tend to be faster to clear and more reliable than paper checks.
+An ACH transfer is an electronic funds transfer between banks that allows money to be pulled from one account to another through the Automated Clearing House network (ACH).
+According to NACHA, the nonprofit association running the ACH, the network represents over 10,000 financial institutions.
+It facilitated more than 30 billion payments totaling over $77 trillion in 2022.

-You can use ACH transfers for countless types of payments, whether for business or personal expenses.
-These transfers range widely, from external funds transfers to person-to-person payments.
-Other common transactions include bill payments and direct deposits from employers and government benefit programs.
+You can use ACH transfers for countless payments, including both business or personal expenses.
+These transfers range from external funds transfers to person-to-person payments.
+Other common ACH-driven transactions include bill payments and direct deposits from employers and government benefit programs.

 There are two different types of ACH transactions: ACH debit transactions and ACH credit transactions.

 - ACH debit transactions.
-Also referred to as "pull transactions," these involve money being pulled from your account at another financial institution, or removed from your account.
-An example of this includes an auto-payment of rent taken from your account each month.
+Also referred to as "pull transactions," these involve money being pulled, or removed, from your account at another financial institution.
+An example includes an auto-payment of rent taken from your account each month.